dongle94/retinaface/README.md

 Int8 Quntization need calibration process. calibration data structure is different with train dataset.
 Train Set image directories have many sub dirs.
 Calibration dataset have one directory and images.
+You can use `utils/create_calib_set.py` to copy images from multiple directories of train datasets to one directory of calibration dataset.
 ```shell
 data/retinaface
 └── calib